-Due to popular request, I’ve created some (retina-ready) desktop background versions of this template hierarchy in light, dark, and blue.
+Due to popular request, I’ve created some (retina-ready) desktop background versions of this template hierarchy in light, dark, and blue available at WP Wallpaper.
 Enjoy!

 You can also download a PDF of our WordCamp Chicago Template Hierarchy Poster here.

 And of course, hop on over to Rami Abraham’s wphierarchy.com to see this graphic in action!

 As a person with a passion for infographics and simplifying the display of data, I am always looking for ways to make information more clear.
 The world is filled with an ever-increasing amount of data, but this data is only useful to us if it is usable.
 A well designed infographic makes even the most complex ideas understandable, but a poorly designed infographic can make simple ideas needlessly confusing.
 It is this exact usability issue that plagues most infographics today, even within a place I seem to be spending an ever-increasing amount of my time: the WordPress Codex.

 One of the most crucial pieces in understanding how to develop WordPress themes is the WordPress Template Hierarchy, the way that WordPress decides how to lay out the content based on what sort of content is being served.
 The Template Hierarchy, in combination with other cool functionality like Custom Post Types and Custom Taxonomies, is what really enables WordPress to have great granular content management, and create custom visual solutions for increasingly specific types of content. (for the non-geeks reading this: just trust me, it’s neat!)
 However, while the information compiled on the Template Hierarchy is great, the visualization of it can hinder its use due to its inability to be quickly scanned and understood.
 So, I decided to take it on as a personal project!